breard-r/chromesoul/README.md

 ### Where do I enter my login and password?
 Why haven't you already looked at the extension's options?
 Yes, it's there.

+## The option pages doesn't work!
+It used to work, but for unknown reason it doesn't anymore.
+Such things may happened on the dev channel, however I'll try to fix it.

+### Why chromesoul doesn't start with chrome?
+This is a known issue, I'm working on it.
+Sockets aren't available for extensions, packaged app cannot define custom background pages and hosted app isn't a solution.

+## How do I start chromesoul?
+In the extension pannel, click on the link "_generated_background_page.html" within the "Inspect views" section.

 ### Could not load extension from '/path/to/chromesoul'.
 Invalid value for 'permissions[2]'.
 It seems your browser doesn't support sockets.
 Have you checked the requirements?